-Food of the gods and relished by lesser mortals too.
+food of the gods and relished by lesser mortals too.
 For centuries the salted roe of the sturgeon has been highly prized and treasured by the great and the good.
-Ancient Phoenicians used it to sustain them in times of war and famine; Pliny and Ovid sung its praises in their verse; and the Russian Tsars and Emperors of Manchuria reserved it greedily and wisely for themselves.
-To this day, caviar remains undoubtedly the most sought after, exquisite delicacy in the world and it
+Ancient Phoenicians used it to sustain them in times of war and famine; Pliny and 5Ovid sung it’s praises 53in their verse; and the Russian Tsars and Emperors of Manchuria reserved it greedily and wisely for themselves.
+To this day, Caviar remains undoubtedly the most sought after, exclusive and exquisite delicacy in the world.

-Caviar is a totally natural, complete food.
-It is derived from a fish that ranges enormously in individual species, age and habitat.
-Today it is available in a bewildering range of quality, colour and flavour.
+Caviar is a natural food derived from a fish that ranges enormously in individual species, age and habitat.
+Today it is available in a wide range of quality, colour and flavour.

-A key question in many peoples’ minds is often which variety of caviar is the best.
+A key question to many is often which variety of caviar is the best.
 To professionals in the caviar business , this is rather like asking whether you prefer sole, salmon or trout- it all depends on personal preference, mood, circumstances.
-Perhaps your dealer has better Oscietre than Sevruga in stock, or vice versa.
-Many claim that a black Beluga with large eggs is the best; others insist that a grey egg is the only good colour.
+Perhaps your dealer has better Oscietra than Sevruga in stock, or vice versa.
+Many claim that’s black Beluga with large eggs is the best; others insist that a grey egg is the only good colour.
 In reality there is no difference in the quality- the colour of the eggs depends on the individual fish.
 Beluga is certainly the rarest and this makes it the most expensive, but not necessarily ‘the best’ .